Shree Ganeshay Namah

 4) As soon as she writes a story, She reads it aloud.

 Answer- No sooner does she read a story than she reads it.

 How to use hardly when in the sentences

 Mostly hardly -when is used in past perfect tense sentences as follows.
 Sometimes we use Scarcely-when in place of Hardly-when

 - Hardly had the race started when we started cheering.

-- Hardly had the program began when we reached there.
+- Hardly had the program begun when we reached there.